HimesGroup/BMIN503_Final_Project/README.md

 # BMIN503/EPID600 Final Project
 # BMIN503Final

+This repository contains a few files.
+I am still trying to learn and my knitting keeps getting errors so there is one knit document which has little in it-but it's the only one that would work.

 ## About / Synopsis
 This project is looking at breast cancer and releveant outcomes in the prospective cohort study: the Botswana Cancer Cohort